bvmake/Learn-C-Sharp-The-Hard-Easy-Way/notes/starting-out.md

 Now push the play arrow.
 In the results window, you should see "Hello World".
 Let's talk about what just happened.
 Within LINQPad, there is a special method (if you are thinking, "What in the blue blazes is a method?" hold on) named "Dump".
 This method belongs to all objects <em>when you're working in LINQPad</em>.

 The "Dump" method places things into the results window for you for your inspection.
+In the previous example you are placing the string (text) "Hello World", into the results window.

 Next, let's try something a little bit wordier…